EarthScienceAnalytics/react-assignment/README.md

    - Npm: 6.9.0
 3. It is recommended to use Npm for downloading all the dependencies.
 Yarn would do the job too.
 Perform the following commands inside your project folder (directory where the package.json is located)
    `npm install` or `yarn install`
-4. Once the dependencies are downloaded, you can run the fake json server by `npm start-server`.
+4. Once the dependencies are downloaded, you can run the fake json server by `npm run start-server`.
 This should run the application on port 8000.
 5. By now you should have the json server running.
 You can now start the react project by `npm start`.

 ## Part 1